mircoporetti/homelab/infrastructure/k3s/README.md

-# Add New k3s Worker Node with Ansible
+# K3s with Ansible

-This project contains an Ansible playbook to install and configure a k3s worker node, joining it to an existing k3s control plane.
+This project contains an Ansible playbook to install and configure a k3s bare metal cluster with a control plane and multiple worker nodes.

 ---

 ## Prerequisites

-- You already have Ansible installed on your local machine.
+- Ansible installed on your local machine.
-- You already have a running k3s control plane.
-- The new worker node runs with SSH access enabled.
+- The nodes run with SSH access enabled.
 - You have SSH key-based login set up from your control machine to the worker node.
-- You know the k3s node token and control plane IP address.
+- You know the k3s node token and nodes IP addresses.

 ---

 ## Files

+- `control-plane-playbook.yml` — The Ansible playbook that installs the k3s server on the control plane node.
-- `worker-playbook.yml` — The Ansible playbook that installs the k3s agent on the worker node.
+- `worker-playbook.yml` — The Ansible playbook that installs the k3s agent on the worker nodes.
-- `inventory.ini` — The Ansible inventory file listing the target worker node(s).
+- `inventory.ini` — The Ansible inventory file listing the target nodes.

 ---